 Painful?
 Yes.
 Inconvenient?
 Absolutely.
 Costly?
 Potentially.

-Amazons Supply Chain Standards.
+Amazon Supply Chain Standard.
 They came out of nowhere and hit third-party sellers (and resellers) pretty hard.
 Manufacturers too.
 In this first of two blogs about the standards, we focus on seller responsibility and the standards, themselves.
 Next week’s blog covers ways to find manufacturers and other partners who line up with these standards to ensure your business can comply with them.

 We can all agree that standards are a necessary, even positive, part of doing business in a global market.
 Many sellers I know welcome the standards.
 They see them as valuable tools to ensure products are safe, sustainable and ethically sourced.
 They say it ultimately leads to a better marketplace, increased customer trust and loyalty (and, of course, sales).